 Editing Tips for Mobile Photography

-Photographers often need to share photos with clients and partners.
-To send large images, photographers often email or upload large files onto an online storage service.
+Often, photographers need to share photos with clients and partners.
+To send large images, professionals need to email or upload large files onto an online storage service.
 However, many mobile photography apps have built-in image editing tools that can help to make a photo look its best before sharing.

 Before you download any of the apps that you can use, check out the following editing tips that can help you in your mobile photography: